UNSOLVED CASE FILES

 We outgrew the barn and moved production into an office complex in September of 2019.

-And in June of 2020, we outgrew our space once again and moved the factory into a 6000 sq. ft. standalone warehouse facility in Tampa, FL.
+By June of 2020, we had once again outgrown our space and moved into a 6,000 sq. ft. standalone warehouse facility in Tampa, FL.

 So What's Next?